S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 ## Pressure Sensor
 - I2C
 - All values showing up as max or very high + comp. temp as -48 •C
+- Upon checking further, all the calibration values were either 65k or -1.
+The problem is the data fetching with the sensor.